crStiv/kurtosis-cdk/docs/use-native-token/use-native-token.md

 ### Withdraw the token

-1. After initiating a withdraw transaction, wait for the transaction data to be proven on L1.
+1. After initiating a withdrawal transaction, wait for the transaction data to be proven on L1.

     ![Balance of receiving account](img/how-to/gas-token-img/11_bridge.png)